mauro-andre/CuboMX/README.md

 2. Calls `CuboMX.request` using the link's `href`.
 3. Sets `history: true` and `pushUrl: true` to update the browser's address bar and history.

 The server should respond with an `X-Swap-Strategies` header to instruct CuboMX on how to update the DOM.
+If this header is not found, CuboMX will attempt a **"smart swap"** by automatically comparing the received HTML with the current DOM (see `CuboMX.swapHTML` for details).

 **Example:**